 Since the release of the first Pokémon video game in Japan in 1996, and the anime series the following year, the Pokémon franchise has become popular with both children and adults the world over.

-The Pokémon With You train runs since 2012 in the Tohoku region on the Ofunato Line.
-It was designed “to bring smiles to Tohoku children”, since this was the region devastated by the earthquake and tsunami of 2011.
+The Pokémon With You train has run since 2012 in the Tohoku region on the Ofunato Line.
+It was designed “to bring smiles to Tohoku children” since this was the region devastated by the earthquake and tsunami of 2011.
 Its two train cars are decorated inside and out with images of more than 100 pokémon, including favorites such as Pikachu and Charmander.

 Note: Since July 2017 the Pokemon Train is again operating with a revamped new design.
 Routes will go from Ichinoseki to Kesennuma and back.

 Inside the Communication Seat Car, each seat back features images of 1 to 2 pokémon, and no two seats are the same.
 Pokéballs are featured on the center aisle carpeting, and the curtains and other décor are also themed.
 The Playroom Car is decorated as a Pokémon-filled forest.